Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 ## Introduction <a name="introduction"></a>
-This document is titled "profiling guidelines", but actually addresses all conformance resources (profiles, extensions, value sets, code systems, CapabilityStatements) and associated examples.
+This document is titled "profiling guidelines" but actually addresses all conformance resources (profiles, extensions, value sets, code systems, CapabilityStatements) and associated examples.
 We use these terms somewhat interchangeably throughout this document; 'profile' can usually be read as 'the whole set of conformance resources'.

 ### Language <a name="language"></a>
-FHIR conformance materials will be created in English in order to encourage adoption.
+FHIR conformance materials will be created in English to encourage adoption.
 A method to include translations to French and Dutch will be investigated and described in a future version.

 ## Open vs. closed world modeling <a name="openvsclosedworldmodeling"></a>
-When profiling, a "closed world" or an "open world" model can be chosen.
+When profiling, a "closed world" or an "open-world" model can be chosen.
 The former means that the profile only allows the elements to be used specified by the logical model, with all the restrictions from the logical model.
 The latter means that the profile can accommodate the elements specified by the logical model, but doesn't impose further restrictions.

-We adopt the "open world" modeling approach to aid re-usability beyond the known use cases.
-When restrictions are deemed necessary for a specific use case, it will be added to the use case specific profiles.
+We adopt the "open world" modelling approach to aid re-usability beyond the known use cases.
 We only profile elements, cardinalities and bindings that require profiling.
 We leave other elements, cardinalities and bindings as-is.
+When restrictions are deemed necessary for a specific use case, we will add to the use-case specific profiles.

-The following table from the [Nictiz profiling guidelines](https://informatiestandaarden.nictiz.nl/wiki/FHIR:V1.0_FHIR_Profiling_Guidelines_R4#Open_vs._closed_world_modeling) provides an overview of the pro's and cons:
+The following table from the [Nictiz profiling guidelines](https://informatiestandaarden.nictiz.nl/wiki/FHIR:V1.0_FHIR_Profiling_Guidelines_R4#Open_vs._closed_world_modeling) provides an overview of the pros and cons:

 |   ×  |  Open       |        Closed      |
 |:-----|:------------|:-------------------|